Coastal Sweet Pepperbush, Clethra alnifolia

 Sweet pepperbush, is a deciduous shrub that may grow to 5 to 10 feet and often spreads into mounded clumps.
 In the wild, it is often found in swamps, damp thickets, and sandy woods.

-Small, white flowers occurring in dense clusters on long 3 to 6 inch terminal spikes mature in late summer.
+Small, white flowers occurring in dense clusters on long 3 to 6 inch terminal spikes mature in late summer when little else is blooming.
 The flowers produce high quality nectar and pollen that supports hummingbirds, butterflies, bees and other pollinators.
-Sweet Pepperbush are unique among flowering shrubs because they bloom in shady locations in late summer when few other shrubs are in bloom.
+Sweet Pepperbush are unique among flowering shrubs because they can bloom in shady locations.

 This shrub is often grown as a screen, or as a specimen, on in groupings as a border.
 It prefers moist, sometimes wet, acidic soil with organic material, full sun to partial shade, but will not tolerate a hot, dry site.
 It is a good bee plant and the flowers are very aromatic.